Escape over a saddle by coloured noise: theory and numerics: Stochastic Dynamical Systems

 \section{Stochastic Dynamical Systems}

-A stochastic dynamical system introduces Gaussian white noise into a deterministic dynamical system framework, such that the system’s behaviour becomes random.
+A stochastic dynamical system introduces noise (usually Gaussian white) into a deterministic dynamical system, such that the system’s behaviour becomes random.
 This randomness can lead to phenomena like transitions from one potential well to another one, representing escapes from stable states due to stochastic effects.
-Most physical dynamical systems are based on Newton’s Second Law, which incorporates physical meaning in their equations; in these systems, the state variables represent configuration or momentum coordinates of the model.
-When introducing stochasticity in such a model, external noise acts as forces only, and thus should be applied only to the equations for momentum variables, but not the state variables.
-Analysing stochastic differential equations under the above assumption is more realistic but also problematic.
+Many physical dynamical systems follow Newton’s Second Law, leading to a phase-space formulation where variables are partitioned into configuration and momentum coordinates.
+When stochasticity is introduced, external disturbances typically represent physical forces.
+Consequently, the noise should enter the system only through the equations for the momentum variables, leaving the configuration variables purely deterministic.
+This structural constraint is more realistic but leads to problems.
 Consider a generic stochastic differential equation (SDE) where $X\in \mathbb{R}^n$ and $dW \in \mathbb{R}^m$.
-If noise is not applied across all dimensions, the covariance matrix $C=\sigma\sigma^T$ becomes singular, a condition known as degenerate noise. \\
+If noise is not applied across all dimensions, the covariance matrix $C=\sigma\sigma^T$ becomes singular (non-invertible), a condition known as degenerate noise. \\

 Degeneracy of the noise can arise in a second way.
 To enhance model realism, coloured noise can be applied to the momentum dimensions, instead of white noise.
 A mathematically simple form of coloured noise is given by filtering white noise, i.e.~using the output $\xi$ of a stochastic differential equation of the form